 After graduating from Paris High School with honors, she attended Western Ky.
 University in Bowling Green, Kentucky.
 Then her sense of adventure led her to join the United States Air Force.
 While serving in the Air Force, Leslie obtained her Bachelors and Masters Degrees from Park University in Missouri and the University of Oklahoma respectively.
 She met and married Clarence Joe, Jr. while they were both stationed at Osan Air Base in Korea.
 Together, they worked extensively with the local orphanages, base Chapel services on Osan and Yongsan Air bases, as well as, with many of the local Korean churches.

-In January, 2008 Leslie's first book, "Essentials for Frontline Living" was published with the untiring help of the ministry administrator and friend, Evangelist Lisa D. Silver.
+Leslie's first book, "Essentials for Frontline Living" was published with the untiring help of the ministry administrator and friend, Evangelist Lisa D. Silver.

 All has not been easy.
 As with anyone who is called into the Lord's service, Leslie has had to overcome times of hardships and rejection.
 She has the testimony of the Lord's deliverance from additive spirits regarding substances and relationships and uses this frame of reference in ministry to bring deliverance to others.